Minimal types in stable Banach spaces: Introduction

+We now phrase the main problem that motivated this work in a more precise way.
+Since we study categoricity in power, and would like to consider all structures elementary equivalent to a given structure $B$ simultaneously, it is more convenient speak in terms of elementary classes.
+Since the original (Henson's) problem was stated specifically for Banach spaces (and since we hope to make our presentation understandable to a general audience), we will for the moment restrict our attention to this more concrete context.
+However, as mentioned above, our results encompass a much wider spectrum of structures; see Subsection \ref{context}.

-We remind the reader that a class $K$ of Banach spaces is called \emph{elementary} if it is closed ``nicely'' under the ultra-product construction.
-More precisely, $K$ is elementary if it is closed under isometries, ultra-products and ultra-roots.
-It is widely understood that analyzing ultra-products and ultra-powers of a Banach space can be very helpful (and often essential) for understanding its local structure.
-This suggests that it is natural to consider a Banach space \emph{together with all its ultra-powers} -- that is, even if one is only interested in a specific space, it can be instructive to look at the elementary class that it generates.
-Hence elementary classes of Banach spaces are interesting objects.
+Let us remind the reader that a class $K$ of Banach spaces is called \emph{elementary} if it is closed ``nicely'' under the ultra-product construction.
+More precisely, $K$ is elementary if it is closed under isometries, ultra-products and ultra-roots (the last condition means that the complement of $K$ is closed under ultra-powers).
+It is well known that analyzing ultra-products and ultra-powers of a Banach space can be helpful (and often essential) for understanding its local structure.
+This suggests that it is natural to consider a Banach space \emph{together with all its ultra-powers} -- that is, even if one is only interested in the geometry of a particular space, it can be instructive to look at the elementary class that it generates.
+Hence elementary classes of Banach spaces are objects of interest.

 Equivalently, a class of Banach spaces is elementary if it can be axiomatized in an appropriate logic.
-One can work with either Henson's logic of positive bounded formulae \cite{Hen} or continuous first order logic \cite{BU}.
+One can work with either Henson's logic of positive bounded formulae \cite{Hen} or continuous first order logic \cite{BU,BBHU}.

 Many ``natural'' classes of Banach spaces are elementary, for example:

 \begin{itemize} \item Fix $1 \le p <\infty$.
 Then the class of all Banach spaces isometric to $L_P(\mu)$ for some measure $\mu$ is elementary. \item The class of all Banach spaces whose dual is isometric to $L_1(\mu)$ for some measure $\mu$ is elementary. \item The class of all Banach spaces isometric to $C(K)$ for some compact Hausdorff space $K$ is elementary.
 In this case the precise axiomatization is not known (but it has been shown that this class is closed under ultra-products and ultra-roots). \end{itemize}